Meet Your Place at the Table Staff

 Vrutika was born in India and spent her early years in New Jersey.
 North Carolina is now her home, where she attends Apex Friendship High School.
 She found her passion when she created an annual mug cake fundraiser to benefit local nonprofits.

 The position of Marketing Coordinator at Table is a dream come true for Vrutika, since it combines her love of community, food, and graphic design!
 In her free time, Vrutika is a calligraphy connoisseur and loves to pass around a volleyball.
+She will be attending UNC-Chapel Hill in the fall.

 Meet the Board of Directors